paolo-vergo/farmastocks/README.md

-# farmastocks
+# pharmastocks
-Modelling of farmaceutical stocks with time series models
+Modelling of pharmaceutical stocks with time series models